 Michigan Child Abuse Defense Attorneys

-Child Abuse and Neglect are Serious Charges Needing a Serious Defense
+Child Abuse and Neglect are Serious Charges Needing a Serious Defense.
+Our Defense Team Can Help You.

 If you are charged with or accused of child abuse or neglect, you need the most aggressive, effective defense available in Michigan.
 In many cases, these allegations made are out of context or blown into disproportionate accusations, which can result in life-altering consequences.